With temperatures falling and lockdown looming, these small steps could lead to big savings when winter eventually

 You may have heard this one before, but the savings you can make in the high-consumption winter months really do make it worth repeating: you need to switch to the cheapest possible deal in your area.

 Some simply assume the energy price means they're guaranteed not to be ripped off, but the reality is you could still save hundreds of pounds a year by switching to the cheapest energy deal (warning: these will generally force you to get a smart meter).

-To understand how you could save compared to your current energy deal use the loveMONEY gas and electricity comparison service.
-If you find a deal that works for you take a look at how to switch energy supplier for all you need to know on making the move.
+To understand how you could save compared to your current energy deal use a price comparison service.
+If you find a deal that works for you take a look at this piece on how to switch energy supplier for all you need to know about making the move.

 Find a better deal on oil

 If you are one of the 1.1 million homes that rely on heating oil in the UK, you can also save by shopping around and getting a better deal.

 Read 'how to save money on your oil bill' for more advice.